claranet/spryker-base/README.md

 The shop image should run the initializing and after that you should be able to serve http://localhost:2380 for yves and http://localhost:2381 for zed.

-If you want to get into the docker container theirselves:
+If you want to get into the docker container themselves:

 ```sh
 # to get into the yves instance